PriyankaaNigam/AI-Data-Unlocked/customer_segmentation/README.md

 - Younger customers tend to spend more than older customers.
 - Income does not always predict spending.
 - Segments include groups like *young high spenders*, *older mid-spenders*, *high income-high spenders*, and *budget buyers*.
-- Businesses can use these clusters to help design better marketing .
+- Businesses can use these clusters to help design better marketing strategies. .

 ## Tools / Libraries
 - Python (Jupyter Notebook)